-- 26. Davies also improperly diverted further funds from 555 Princess and Kitchener (and the respective Projects in which the funds were required to be invested) to a non-Receivership Company that he controls, Textbook (256 Rideau St.) Inc. ("Rideau"), to finance Rideau's purchase of real property municipally described as 256 Rideau Street, Ottawa, Ontario and 211 Besserer Street, Ottawa, Ontario (collectively, the "Ottawa Property").20 - 27.
-The Ottawa Property was purchased by Rideau on or around November 6, 2015 for \$11 million.21 - 28.
-Immediately prior to Rideau's purchase of the Ottawa Property, on October 27, 2015, Davies caused 555 Princess to improperly transfer \$1.39 million to Rideau, and he caused Kitchener to improperly transfer \$111,000 to Rideau, both by way of cheque.
-The cheques were both signed by Davies.22 - 29.
+- 37. Mr. Davies also improperly diverted further funds from 555 Princess and Kitchener (and the respective Projects in which the funds were required to be invested) to a non-Receivership Company that he controlled, Generx (Byward Hall) Inc. (formerly Textbook (256 Rideau St.) Inc.) ("Rideau"), which is also now in receivership, to finance Rideau's purchase of real property municipally described as 256 Rideau Street, Ottawa, Ontario and 211 Besserer Street, Ottawa, Ontario (collectively, the "Ottawa Property").
+26 - 38.
+The Ottawa Property was purchased by Rideau on or around November 6, 2015 for \$11 million.27 - 39.
+Immediately prior to Rideau's purchase of the Ottawa Property, on October 27, 2015, Mr. Davies caused 555 Princess to improperly transfer \$1.39 million to Rideau, and he caused Kitchener to improperly transfer \$111,000 to Rideau, both by way of cheque.
+The cheques were both signed by Mr. Davies.28 - 40.
 The funds were transferred from 555 Princess and Kitchener to Rideau for no consideration, for an illegitimate business purpose and in contravention of the relevant Loan Agreements.
-Despite the fact that the funds were required to be used for specific Projects to be respectively undertaken by 555 Princess and Kitchener, Davies caused the funds to be transferred to Rideau with complete disregard for the separate corporate identities of 555 Princess, Kitchener and Rideau and the contractual and legal obligations of the parties, which had the result of moving assets away from the creditors of both 555 Princess and Kitchener, thereby causing them to suffer a loss.23
+Despite the fact that the funds were required to be used for specific Projects to be